 - Limited financial support for bills in a crisis.

 - Several other programs are administered.
-More details.
+More details on Open Door Ministries.

 Charitable, government, and non-profit housing programs - Any Randolph County resident who is facing eviction, homeless, behind on their rent, or struggling to keep up can seek local resources.
 There are several organizations, ranging from charities to non-profits, that offer cash grants, loans, emergency shelter, rent or deposit help, and much more.
 Find rent assistance in Randolph County.